-Octets: 1 variable length vairable length

-Figure 8-183an Vendor Specific Category subfield format

-The OI subfield is defined in 8.4.1.31.

-The Vendor Specific Category subfield is a variable length field whose content is defined by the entity identified in the OI field.

 The MAC Address Filter subfield is 1 octet in length as illustrated in figure 8-183ao.
-The Bit Pattern Length field is 3 bits in Length, and the Bit Pattern field is 5 bits in Length...
+The Bit Pattern Length subfield is 3 bits in length, and the Bit Pattern subfield is 5 bits in length...

 B0 B2 B3 B7